dahak-metagenomics/dahak-taco/docs/Workflows.md

 `Snakefile` (and subsequently all workflow rules) in the `rules/<workflow-name>/` directory.
-The Snakefile will first load the user-provided workflow parameters, then fill in any parmeters the user did not provide with the default values.
+The Snakefile will first load the user-provided workflow parameters, then fill in any parameters the user did not provide with the default values.

 `taco` then uses the configuration file provided in